-(b) to each hectare of that land that is not used to grow annual forage crops.
+- (a) to all of that land, as averaged over that land; and - (b) to each hectare of that land that is not used to grow annual forage crops.

-Where this cap is exceeded resource consent is required, however the circumstances under which resource consent may be granted are very limited.
+Where this cap is exceeded, resource consent is required; however the circumstances under which resource consent may be granted are very limited.